Skip to main content

 • Applied migrations: Never edit directly.
 Create a new corrective migration instead.

-• Never use --atlas:nolint without properly fixing the issue or getting user approval.
+• Never use -- atlas:nolint without properly fixing the issue or getting user approval.

-5. Applying Migration
+5. Applying Changes

 atlas migrate apply --env <name>

-atlas migrate apply --env <name> --dry-run
+atlas schema apply --env <name> --dry-run # Preview changes

-Troubleshooting Commands
+Troubleshooting

 atlas version